activisthandbook/activisthandbook/articles/strategy/types.md

 Once you start answering some questions, you will notice that answers to other questions will logically follow.
 For example, if you would have moderate goals and choose to use constructive actions, it would not make sense to start doing civil disobedience.

+### Individual or collective?

+To kick things off, we start we start with a very opiniated recommendation.
+As an individual, you can try to change your own behaviour to make a positive impact.
+But the impact you can make grows significantly if you decide to act together.
+The more people who join your campaign, the bigger of a dent you can make.
+Given the fucked up state of the world we think it is important to do as much good as fast as possible.
+For that reason, all guides on Activist Handbook are about collective action, not individual action.
+Read more about this in our guide: [what is activism?](/theory/what-is-activism)

+From a strategic perspective, it is important to design scalable campaigns.
+Scalable campaigns are not about you telling lots of people what to do.
+They are about building structures that empower as many people as possible.

 ### Moderate or radical goals?

 Based on your vision, you know where you want to go.
 But it is a strategic choice for your campaign to either aim for small incremental change or for big change that addresses problems at their roots.
 In [Rules for Revolutionaries](/resources/rules-for-revolutionaries) (Rule 1), Bond and Exley argue that movements need big goals that match the scale of our challenges.